Emergency HVAC Troubleshooting Guide North Texas (2025): DIY Fixes Before Calling Service

 Check these basics first:

-- Thermostat Display: Is it on and showing correct temperature?
+- Thermostat Display: Verify it’s on and showing the correct temperature

-- Circuit Breakers: Are HVAC breakers in “ON” position?
+- Circuit Breakers: Ensure HVAC breakers are in the “ON” position

-- Outdoor Unit: Is it running when it should be?
+- Outdoor Unit: Check if it’s running when it should be

-- Air Flow: Are vents blowing air at expected temperature?
+- Air Flow: Test if vents are blowing air at expected temperature

 - Unusual Sounds: Note any grinding, squealing, or banging noises